bakerlisa/CAPTCHA/README.md

 ![](https://github.com/lisabroadhead/Recaptcha/blob/main/recaptcha.png)

 # Recaptcha
-Built a recaptcha for Nifty that works with Wordpress's Gravity Forms
+Fully Functioning spam filter that has 10 levels of security, but is slim and rpackaged to integrate with any Gravity Forms form

 WORKING EXAMPLE: https://www.rovepestcontrol.com/